gomtl/golangmontreal.org/content/sponsorship.md

 sponsorships.
 We are always happy to work with innovators and local leaders.

-If you have a service or a product that you can provide for the event, we'll evaluate you contribution and you will by entitled to the full privileges of the corresponding sponsorship level.
+If you have a service or a product that you can provide for the event, we'll evaluate your contribution and you will by entitled to the full privileges of the corresponding sponsorship level.
 Interesting contributions could include gift certificates for your products, refreshments, technical books, consulting time, or audio-video equipment rental.